“Learn with passion. Defend with courage. Serve with honour.”

 - Successful completion of polygraph interview – to be arranged by Holland College Admissions.

 - Certification in Standard First Aid and CPR Level C and Automated External Defibrillator (AED) (must be valid for the duration of the program

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program

-Please note: Applicants are asked to keep copies of all documents for their personal records.
+Please note: Applicants should keep copies of all documents for their personal records.
 For more application information, see Police Memo 2019.